Mr28/Poly-MSc-thesis-trajectory-clustering/README.md

 # Poly-MSc-thesis-trajectory-clustering

-Simply run the "main.py" file.
+All the functions are defined in "functions.py".
+Simply run "main.py" file and it will call the functions in the appropriate order.

-Feel free to change the "dataName" in "main.py" to use other available intersection-data.
+Feel free to change "dataName" in "main.py" to use other available intersection-data.
 You can also play around with the inputs of the functions.

 Have fun!